Give the energy of your attitude a harmonious form to emphasize your intense traits of personality, for your leadership to get a full sense.

 In leadership, your attitude must be consistent with the evolution that you want your team to register.
 It is about that spontaneous human “combustion”, which should also be as comprehensive as possible, directed to that meaningful connection between people – which ensures unity, coherence and harmony to the team – contaminating it with that dynamism and optimism, which stimulates the spirit of competition.

 Leadership is a spontaneous and accurate reflection of your inner world in a permanent process of encouragement, correlation and harmonization of objectives with inner resources.
-This is where we notice what we call a leader’s attitude and spontaneity.
+This is where we notice, on a very exceptional way, what we call a leader’s attitude and spontaneity.

 When your attitude gives the clear impression that is the reflection of a deep reality, directed to certain ideals – it will positively reverberate on your relationship with others and the way they perceive you – and only then, we can call it “authentic”.

-Do you give a harmonious form to the energy of your attitude?
+Leadership: Do you give a harmonious "form" to the energy of your attitude?

 This is the meaning of leadership in the act of self-knowledge, which clearly reflects only in your attitude.
 Improving your attitude is like designing a statue in stone; you carve at leisure the peaceful and lasting forms.
-Give the energy of your attitude a concrete, harmonious form, which will emphasize your intense traits of personality that will favor you and your team – and the latter, in turn, will take care of maintaining a high level of influence.
+But for your attitude to earn the right to expression, setting new reference values, you need to give it a concrete, harmonious form, which will emphasize your intense traits of personality that will favor you and your team – and the latter, in turn, will take care of maintaining a high level of influence.

 I think Manolo’s statement deserves to be read twice, because it perfectly describes the enthusiasm with which leaders engage in a competitive situation.
 Leaders do their best to send people a breath of confidence, courage and optimism.
 Sometimes, they succeed; sometimes, they do not.
 But their mission will never end.
 They always support their team with a lot of passion, especially during a competition.